-The aim of the ASoRA project is to improve the estimate of the solar ressource for the Concentrated Solar Plants (CSP) with tower technology.
-Observation data sets are exploited to derive the attenuation of the solar radiation between the heliostat and the optical receiver.
+The aim of the ASoRA project was to improve the estimate of the solar ressource for the Concentrated Solar Plants (CSP) with tower technology.
+Observation data sets were exploited to derive the attenuation of the solar radiation between the heliostat and the optical receiver.

-HYGEOS provides all necessary aerosol and radiative parameters to make the best estimate of the plant productivity, considering the atmospheric attenuation.
+HYGEOS provided all necessary aerosol and radiative parameters to make the best estimate of the plant productivity, considering the atmospheric attenuation.